SJTU-IPADS/HEDB/README.md

 }
 ```

-### How to Build?
+### Build

-- For non-VM setup, refer to [install.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/install.md).
+- For non-VM setup, refer to [native-setup.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/native-setup.md).
 Note that this is for development only.
 - For 2-VM setup, please refer to [vm-setup-aarch64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-aarch64.md) or [vm-setup-x86_64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-x86_64.md).

 We recommend you to use 2-VM setup, which is exactly how HEDB works.